Henry Sosa: Houston Astros

 On July 19, 2011 Sosa was traded to the Houston Astros along with Jason Stoffel for infielder Jeff Keppinger.
 He made his Major League debut on August 10, 2011 against the Arizona Diamondbacks.
 He started the game and allowed four runs in six innings to pick up the loss.
 His first win was recorded when he allowed one run in six innings against the San Francisco Giants on August 25.
 In 10 starts he was 3-5 with a 5.23 ERA.

 Kia Tigers

 He pitched with the Kia Tigers in the KBO League in 2012–2013.

 Los Angeles Dodgers

-Sosa signed a minor league contract with the Los Angeles Dodgers in December, 2013 and was assigned to the AAA Albuquerque Isotopes.
-In seven starts for the Isotopes he was 1-2 with a 3.72 ERA.
+Sosa signed a minor league contract with the Los Angeles Dodgers in December, 2013 and was assigned to the Triple–A Albuquerque Isotopes.
+In seven starts for the Isotopes he was 1-2 with a 3.72 ERA and 27 strikeouts.

 Nexen Heroes

-On May 15, 2014, he signed with the Nexen Heroes of the KBO.
+On May 15, 2014, Sosa signed with the Nexen Heroes of the KBO League.